 I love poker because of the challenge, the strategies, the complexities of the game, and the social aspects of the game.

-I have had many successes in poker and I am a nationally ranked player.
-I am regularly one of the top ranked players in my local casino in San Diego, California, and am the origial Top Dog winner ($15,000.00) which was a year long competition at the casino back in the day.
+I have had many successes in poker and I am a nationally ranked player in the top 1%.
+I was regularly one of the top ranked players in my local casino in my home town before moving to Las vegas, and was the origial Top Dog winner ($15,000.00) which was a year long competition at the casino back in the day.
 I have placed in the money at several Word Series of Poker Events and World Poker Tour events.

 Poker chips are as varied as potato chips.
 If you want to learn the game or host a home game, make sure you buy some good quality clay chips that are at least 10gram in weight.
 The cheap plastic chips look and feel cheap.
 Besides, how can you practice all your fancy table chip shuffling techniques with the wrong chips.
 In addition, if you spend a little more on that chip set you will get more chips so that you can accomodate more players for the home game.